South Australian Museum: Humanities collection

+Aboriginal culture and family history

 The Humanities collection includes "the largest and most comprehensive collection of Australian Aboriginal cultural material in the world". housing about 30,000 objects.
 This collection, along with several others in the museum, is being digitised, with many images and a great deal of data about each item available for online browsing.

 In 2016, a private benefactor, Margaret Davy AM, provided funding for a new position for an Indigenous curator for five years, which she requested be named in honour of her late husband, William Geary.
 This position was known as The William and Margaret Geary Curator of Aboriginal and Torres Strait Islander Art and Material Culture, with the first appointee being Glenn Iseger-Pilkington, a Wadjarri, Nhanda, and Nyoongar man from Western Australia with a background in art curating.
 This was the first time in the history of the museum that a lead curatorial role had been designated for an Indigenous person.

 The museum holds the biggest collection of carvings by Arrernte artist and anthropological interpreter Erlikilyika, also known as Jim Kite, who lived at the tiny and remote European settlement at Charlotte Waters telegraph station.
 It also holds a bound sketchbook of 24 pencil drawings of native trees, created during the Spencer and Gillen expedition and bought by Herbert Basedow before being acquired by the Museum, as well as photographs of "Jimmy Kite" and other related materials.

+In 1988, Doreen Kartinyeri started the museum's family history unit, which is as of 2026 run solely by genealogist Ali Abdullah-Highfold, a Kaurna, Ngarrindjeri, Narungga, Kokatha, and Wirangu man, who started working at the museum in around 1998.
+Family trees have been created using detailed records, photos, and archives dating back to colonisation, including the work of anthropologist Norman Tindale, who recorded much detail about the languages, culture, and physical characteristics of the Aboriginal people he visited.
+Several hundred people visit the museum each year hoping to trace their family history, creating a very large workload for one person, and Abdullah-Highfold is planning to get the records digitised in a way that the community can access records online.